 Reserve markets help incentivize market participants to provide reserve capacity, which is the amount of electricity that the system can produce beyond what it’s already producing to satisfy demand.

-Because electricity can be stored only in very small amounts, New England must have the ability to produce as much electricity as people need, the instant people need it, plus some backup capacity just in case.
+New England must have the ability to produce as much electricity as people need, the instant people need it, plus some backup capacity just in case.
 Reserve capacity is that backup—the “insurance policy” that allows the ISO to be able to keep electricity flowing in the event of any unexpected outages (like a large generator tripping offline) or other contingencies.

 The amounts of reserve capacity that the ISO is required to maintain are detailed in Operating Procedure No. 8: Operating Reserve and Regulation (OP 8).

-The Forward Reserve Market is designed to:
+The Day-Ahead Ancillary Services Market is designed to:

 The ISO conducts two competitive FRM auctions: one for the summer reserve period (June through September) and one for the winter reserve periods (October through May).